Welcome to Ethical Rights

 Public debate on issues ranging from euthanasia to discrimination to climate change has too often been ill-informed.
 Consider as an example, how some politicians have used religious ideology, unsupported by evidence, for rejecting the progressive and informed views that would improve the lives of individuals, the world's climate and betterment of human society.
 In this example, in any conflict between rights, the views of one group cannot be forced onto other groups.
 This follows from the observations that

 Personal opinions on significant issues have no intrinsic merit.
-People are only entitled to what they can argue for.
+In matters of public significance, people are only entitled to what they can argue for.

 This website contains short articles and larger well-argued papers that address important issues.